abdelrahman-elyan/Network-Security/README.md

 # 🔐 Network Security Project

-This repository contains my hands-on implementations and configurations in *Network Security, developed during my Summer Internship at the **National Telecommunication Institute (NTI)* under the guidance of Dr. Saher Waleed.
+This repository contains my hands-on implementations and configurations in *Network Security, developed during my Summer Internship at the **National Telecommunication Institute (NTI)*

 🚀 The project focuses on designing, configuring, and securing real-world network infrastructures.
 It highlights how different technologies and protocols integrate to build a secure networking environment.